 Equipment and Clothing

 Protective clothing and equipment is the best protection from injury.
 Full-face helmets, body armor and pads, full-fingered gloves, closed-toe/closed-heel shoes and long sleeves/pants are also recommended.
-Helmet and armor rentals are available at Village Rentals.
+Helmet and armor rentals are available at Powder Mountain's Rental Shop at the top of Hidden Lake.
 Riders should use a properly-sized bike that allows you to stand over the seat of the bike with your feet flat on the ground.
 If you are not sure, please visit Hidden Lake Bike & Rental Shop.

 Bikes are permitted on the Hidden Lake Lift.
 Riders are responsible for loading their own bikes, but lift operators are available for assistance.
 A Bike Park Ticket is required for lift-accessed trails and can be purchased online or at the Hidden Lake lodge.